Amsterdam Travel: Amsterdam Pride's Canal Parade

-I have so many photos and so much I want to say about the canal parade at Amsterdam's Pride, which we watched on Saturday.
+I have so many photos and so much I want to say about the canal parade at Amsterdam's Pride, which we watched at the weekend.
 I went from feeling very excited to very emotional to very happy at various stages as we watched the floats pass us and turn from Prinsengracht on to the Amstel.
-I'm going to keep the politics as brief as I can but the photos should show how much I applaud, enjoy and admire this event.
+I'm going to keep the politics as succinct in that I believe politically, philosophically, and as a human, that love is love is love is love, and Pride is a brilliant advocate for this.
+I hope the photos show just how much I applaud, enjoy and admire this event.

 "Oh, it's different in Amsterdam," she said.